 The PCI Override Protocol is published by an implementation aware driver.
 This protocol is optional.
 But it must be called, if present, during PCI enumeration.
 There cannot be more than one instance of this protocol in the system.

-If the PCI bus driver detects the presence of this protocol, it will use the PCI Override Protocol to obtain information about the device-specific platform policy.
+If the PCI bus driver detects the presence of this protocol, it will use the PCI Express Override Protocol to obtain information about the platform policy.
 If the PCI Platform Protocol does not exist or returns an error, then this protocol is called.

 The member functions can be used for performing any implementation-specific initialization that is appropriate during the phase.